Compare cheap car insurance quotes in Alberta

 How does car insurance in Alberta work?

 Like the rest of Canada, car insurance is mandatory across the province of Alberta – you're legally required to insure your vehicle before taking it out on the roads.
-Auto insurance in Alberta is provided by private carriers.
+Auto insurance in Alberta is purchased through private carrier marketplace.
 These companies receive regulation for their rates through the government's Automobile Insurance Rate Board (AIRB).

 The province also operates with an auto insurance grid rate calculator.
 This determines the maximum rate an insurer can offer (for basic coverages) based on a driver's risk profile.
 The higher you sit on the grid, the more you'll be paying – but still, most drivers won't pay their exact grid premium as it is more of a cap for insurers to price their premiums accordingly.